GILT: An LLM-Free, Tuning-Free Graph Foundational Model for In-Context Learning: Experiment

+\textbf{Link Prediction.} As shown in Table \ref{tab:link_graph_combined}a, GILT delivers strong few-shot link prediction performance.
+Compared with fully supervised baselines, which operate in a substantially easier setting than ours,\textbf{GILT still outperforms these baselines on Cora, Citeseer, and ogbl-collab, and achieves the best results on these three benchmarks}.
+Pubmed remains the main exception, where fully supervised specialist training retains an advantage.
+These gains indicate that GILT has learned highly generalizable patterns of link formation, which can be rapidly activated by in-context learning from only a few support examples.

+\textbf{Graph Classification.} The framework's strong performance extends to the difficult task of few-shot graph classification on challenging molecular benchmarks (Table \ref{tab:graph_class}).
+Under this 5-shot setting, GILT achieves a ROC-AUC of 58.17\% on \texttt{ogbg-molhiv} and 58.83\% on \texttt{ogbg-molpcba}.
+It is the strongest method on \texttt{ogbg-molhiv}, and on \texttt{ogbg-molpcba} it remains highly competitive, outperforming GCN, GAT, and OFA while trailing only GFT \citep{gft} which needs dataset specific tuning.
+These results show that GILT transfers effectively to graph-level tasks even on challenging molecular benchmarks.
+In particular, its strong performance on the especially large and diverse \texttt{ogbg-molpcba} dataset is achieved with a single unified, tuning-free, cross-task backbone rather than a graph-classification-specific training pipeline.
+Overall, these results highlight both the difficulty of graph-level transfer and the versatility of GILT as a multi-task foundational model.

-\textbf{Efficiency Analysis.} A critical advantage of GILT's tuning-free paradigm is its inference efficiency, which we visualize in Figure \ref{fig:speed}.
-The plot reveals a stark performance gap between paradigms.
-Tuning-Free models, including GILT and GraphAny, are clustered within the shaded sub-second performance region at the bottom of the chart.
-In stark contrast, Tuning-Based and Generative LLM models require tens of seconds to nearly an hour for a single task due to the overhead of gradient-based adaptation or massive model inference.
-This efficiency gap, spanning several orders of magnitude, underscores a crucial practical advantage of the tuning-free ICL approach and positions GILT as a more scalable solution for real-world applications.
+\textbf{Efficiency Analysis.} A critical advantage of GILT's tuning-free paradigm is its efficiency, visualized in Figure \ref{fig:speed}.
+For non-tuning-based methods, the reported time is the total inference time on the Cora test split.
+For tuning-based methods, we include the dataset-specific tuning time on Cora, since it is part of their deployment.
+All timings are measured on the same machine using a single NVIDIA RTX 4090 GPU.
+The plot reveals a stark performance gap across different paradigms.
+Tuning-free models, such as GILT and GraphAny, are clustered within the sub-second region, demonstrating near-instantaneous response.
+In contrast, traditional supervised methods like GCN and GAT, while established, still require several seconds for inference.
+Quantitatively, \textbf{GILT achieves a speedup of approximately 20$\times$ over GAT}.
+The efficiency gap widens dramatically when compared to adaptation-heavy tuning-based methods and inference-heavy LLM-based methods. \textbf{GILT achieves a speedup of over 180$\times$ compared to the tuning-based method GCOPE, and an unprecedented 14000$\times$ speedup over the generative LLM approach GOFA.} This underscores the practical scalability of the tuning-free ICL approach and positions GILT as a robust solution for real-world, latency-sensitive applications.